Landbay Peer To Peer Lending Review

 - Deposits take 2-3 days

 I like Landbay.
 There’s no complicated bidding systems or convoluted website.
 Just deposit money, choose between two lending options and you’re done.
 Providing there are loans available, your money is invested quickly and you start earning interest immediately.
-Interest rate returns are on the lowest side of peer to peer lending, but with peer to peer lending, you have to factor safety into the equation.
+Even if your money is in queue, you still receive interest in the form of cashback.
+Interest rate returns are on the lowest side of peer to peer lending, but you have to factor safety into the equation.
 I view Landbay to be a safer option so I’m willing to accept lower returns as part of my diversified portfolio.
 Landbay’s loan book is very transparent and can be downloaded here.
 Coupled with the fact you can access your money should you need to under normal market conditions, Landbay is a winner!
 Read on for my exclusive review.

 Landbay: My experiences so far….

 I have been investing in Landbay loans since September 2015.
 It’s such an easy set and forget website.
 I deposited money, chose the Tracker product which offers instant access to funds, selected interest reinvestment and received monthly interest payments.
 Recently, interest rates have dropped but this has been happening with many peer to peer lending platforms.
 I’ve noticed that my funds have remained in the queue for quite some time meaning demand is higher than supply but interest is still paid on these queued funds in the form of cashback so it’s not a concern.